salameaz/Evaluation-of-the-code-quality-generated-by-Generative-AI/README.md

 4. **Code Quality Evaluation**
    - The generated code is evaluated on three primary metrics:
-     - **Code correctness**:  will be measured on a scale of 5 levels o correct: The code passes all test cases o Partially correct: the code has no errors, but the output differs from the expected output in at most 50% of the test cases. o incorrect: The code has no errors, but the output differs from the expected output in more than 50% of the test cases. o Compilation error: The submitted code cannot be compiled. o Runtime error: The code fails in at least one test case due to a runtime error (ie division by zero, etc.).
+        - **Code correctness**:  will be measured on a scale of 5 levels
+           -    correct: The code passes all test cases
+           -    Prtially correct: the code has no errors, but the output differs from the expected output in at most 50% of the test cases.
+           -    incorrect: The code has no errors, but the output differs from the expected output in more than 50% of the test cases.
+           -    Compilation error: The submitted code cannot be compiled.
+           -    Runtime error: The code fails in at least one test case due to a runtime error (ie division by zero, etc.).

       - **Code Readability**: will be measured using a checklist as a tool for evaluating the generated code based on predefined rules.
          The rules:
             ● A line should not be longer than 120 characters.